lucas-segundo/lucas-segundo/README.md

 I am a Fullstack Developer with over 3 years of experience in the IT industry.
 Since 2020, I have been working on fullstack projects using Typescript and implementing test-driven development (TDD) techniques, design patterns, software architecture, and cloud system deployment.
 Most of my repositories are private due to company policies, I do have a few public projects that I work on my free time.
 Check them out below:

 #### 📌 Character Creation AI
-<a href="https://github.com/lucas-segundo/character-creation-ai">Character Creation AI</a> was developed using Next.js (React.js framework) that uses AI to asks questions to the gamers and, based on theirs responses, create their great RPG character.
-The default behavior is to help the players create their own Fallout Character with unique SPECIAL.
-I built it using TDD, Typescript, and Clean Architecture.
+<a href="https://github.com/lucas-segundo/character-creation-ai">Character Creation AI</a> is a Next.js (React.js framework) project that uses AI to help gamers create unique RPG characters based on their responses to a series of questions.
+The default behavior is designed to create Fallout characters with unique SPECIAL stats.
+Built using TDD, TypeScript, and Clean Architecture.

 #### 📌 Nuancias
-<a href="https://github.com/lucas-segundo/nuancias">Nuancias</a> was developed using Next.js (React.js framework) that serves as a publishing platform.
-I built it using TDD, Jest, Typescript, and Clean Architecture, and the data is sourced from a <a href="https://github.com/lucas-segundo/nuancias-cms">Nuancias CMS (Strapi CMS)</a>.
+<a href="https://github.com/lucas-segundo/nuancias">Nuancias</a> is a publishing platform developed with Next.js (React.js framework).
+This project utilizes TDD, Jest, TypeScript, and Clean Architecture, with data sourced from <a href="https://github.com/lucas-segundo/nuancias-cms">Nuancias CMS (Strapi CMS)</a>.

 #### 📌 RPG API
-<a href="https://github.com/lucas-segundo/rpg-api">RPG API</a> was developed with Nest.js that is API for class and skills creation for rpg video game.
-It uses TDD, Typescript, and Clean Architecture.
+<a href="https://github.com/lucas-segundo/rpg-api">RPG API</a> is a Nest.js project that serves as an API for class and skills creation for RPG video games.
+It employs TDD, TypeScript, and Clean Architecture.

 #### 📌 DND
-<a href="https://github.com/lucas-segundo/nuancias">DND</a> was also developed with Nest.js with the same idea of the RPG API.
-The difference was the software layers changes and the use of Github Actions for the CI/CD.
-I made <a href="https://github.com/lucas-segundo/dnd-web">very simple web page</a> with React.js + Vite, just to test the Vite with CI/CD.
+<a href="https://github.com/lucas-segundo/nuancias">DND</a> is similar to the RPG API, developed with Nest.js but featuring different software layers and utilizing GitHub Actions for CI/CD.
+Additionally, I created a <a href="https://github.com/lucas-segundo/dnd-web">very simple web page</a> with React.js + Vite to test Vite with CI/CD.

 #### 📌 Praia Bonita
-<a href="https://github.com/lucas-segundo/praia-bonita">Praia Bonita</a> was developed using pure HTML and CSS.
-The main goal of the project was to build a website as a team, to gain hands-on experience with Github tools, and learn how to collaborate.
-The website is quite simple, serving mainly as a practice in collaboration.
+<a href="https://github.com/lucas-segundo/praia-bonita">Praia Bonita</a> is a project built using pure HTML and CSS.
+The main goal was to gain hands-on experience with GitHub tools and learn collaboration in a team setting.

 ### Skills
 ##### Analytics